 Is there a limit to the number of days I can set until the shared link expires?
 Is there a typical/recommended notification period?

 The Box Web app (for each individual) limits you to 10 years (3650 days).
-The limit available via the Admin Console is 49710 days.
+The limit available via the Admin Console is 49710 days, and the limit for auto-expiration is also 49710 days.
 The most common notification period is 7 days.
 But you can set it to any time you prefer.

 What about content that's in a folder-based shared link but doesn't have a direct shared link?